omahs/resolution-service/README.md

 2. Build the docker container\
    `docker build -t resolution-service .`
 3. Setup environment variables\
-   Create a file `service.env` that will contain required environment variables:
+   Create a file `service.env` that will contain the required environment variables:

 ```
 NODE_ENV=production
 RESOLUTION_POSTGRES_HOST=example.com            # DB host
 RESOLUTION_POSTGRES_PORT=5432                   # DB port
 RESOLUTION_POSTGRES_USERNAME=example            # DB user configured in postgres
 RESOLUTION_POSTGRES_PASSWORD=password           # DB password configured in postgres
 RESOLUTION_POSTGRES_DATABASE=resolution_service # Name of the resolution service database
 ETHEREUM_JSON_RPC_API_URL=https://alchemy.com   # Address of a JSON RPC provider.
-This can be a public API (e.g. Alchemy), or a local ethereum node with JSON RPC enabled
+This can be a public API (e.g. Alchemy), or a local Ethereum node with JSON RPC enabled
 POLYGON_JSON_RPC_API_URL=https://alchemy.com    # Address of a JSON RPC provider.
-This can be a public API (e.g. Alchemy), or a local ethereum node with JSON RPC enabled
+This can be a public API (e.g. Alchemy) or a local Ethereum node with JSON RPC enabled
 VIEWBLOCK_API_KEY=apikey                        # key for Viewblock API, required for getting data from Zilliqa blockchain
 METADATA_API=apikey				             # key for Unstoppable Domain's Metadata API
 MORALIS_API_URL=apikey				          # URL for the Moralis API
 MORALIS_APP_ID=apikey				           # App ID for the Moralis API
 OPENSEA_API_KEY=apikey				          # key for Opensea's API service
 ```

 This is the minimum required set of configurations for the service.
 Additional